Richardaeld/google_translate_game/README.md

 ---

 #### Expectation(s):
+1. Menus and headers disappear and reappear appropriately.
 1. The game's header changes to "You Lose!" when the timer runs out.
 1. The game resets to the user selection screen.
+1. Header items are easily visible, disappear when not in use, always display correct values.
+1. The game never needs to be reloaded to function properly.

 #### Assumption(s):
 1. Tester will ***not*** reload browser between play throughs.